le-petit-prince/dstahlke-gnuplot-iostream-wiki/FAQ.markdown

 On Windows there are issues.
 See the [portability](Portability) page for hints.

-# How do I save the gnuplot file?
+# How do I save the gnuplot script?

 You can save the plot file with:
 	Gnuplot gp(fopen("script.gp", "w"));